uds-lsv/AWEs_phon_sim/README.md

 }
 ``` -->

-### Dependencies
+### Dependencies :dna:

 python 3.8, pytorch 1.1, numpy, scipy, faiss, pickle, pandas, yaml

-### Speech Data :speech_balloon:
+### Speech Data :speech_balloon: :left_speech_bubble:
-The data in our study is drawn from the Multilingual GlobalPhone speech database for  German :de: and  Czech :cs:.
+The data in our study is drawn from the Multilingual GlobalPhone speech database for  German :de: and  Czech :czech_republic:.
 Because the data is distributed under a research license by Appen Butler Hill Pty Ltd., we cannot re-distribute the raw speech data.
 However, if you have already access to the GlobalPhone speech database and you would have access to our word-alignment annotations, train/test splits, and word-level IPA transcriptions, please contact the first author.

-### Working with the code
+### Working with the code :snake:
 To run a training experiment, write down all hyperparameters and other info in the config file ```config_file_train_awe_bigru_seq2seq.yml```

 Then ...